Overview

 Due to frequent changes to airline schedules, the following section should be taken as only a very rough guide - you will need to spend some time making your own investigations to find the route that suits you best.

-If you want to fly from Zagreb you will probably find yourself making a connection somewhere in Central Europe (Austria, Germany, Hungary) or in Rome.
-Some of the most convenient connections are through Vienna with Austrian Airlines (or a combination of Croatian Airlines and Austrian Airlines).
-Generally these flights are not particularly cheap, so it may be worth considering making your way to Split for an Air One flight.
+If the Zagreb-Athens flights doesn't suit your schedule, you will probably find yourself making a connection somewhere in Central Europe (Austria, Germany, Hungary) or in Rome.
+Some of the most convenient connections are through Vienna with Austrian Airlines (or a combination of Croatia Airlines and Austrian Airlines) and Budapest with Malev.
+Generally these flights are not particularly cheap - if you can find a deal for less than €200 one way you're probably doing quite well.

 A compromise option if you are starting in northern Croatia would be to travel between Zagreb and Belgrade by train or bus, and then catch a direct flight to Athens.
-Both JAT and Olympic fly this route; one-way fares with JAT can be as low as 99 euro including taxes.
+Both JAT and Olympic fly this route; one-way fares with JAT can be as low as €99 including taxes.
 You may get to Athens more quickly by making the short train or bus to journey to Ljubljana and a flight to Athens with Adria Airways.
 The catch here is that these flights only operate three times weekly and tend to be quite expensive.

-If you are starting from Dubrovnik your best option may be a combination of land and air travel, starting with a bus to Montenegro as described above.
+A combination of land and air transport is also possible starting from Dubrovnik.
 Most buses along the Montenegrin coast call at Tivat, between Kotor and Budva, from where JAT offers flights via Belgrade to Athens (but not every day).
 For a better choice of flights, especially in the off season, head inland on one of the frequent buses from the coast to Podgorica.
-On both routes JAT advertises one-way flights for around 130 euro, but in high season you probably need to book well in advance.
+On both routes JAT advertises one-way flights for around €130, but in high season you probably need to book well in advance.

 Another part-bus, part-flight possibility is to travel to Tirana as outlined above and fly to Athens from there, avoiding the overnight bus journey.
 I've also heard of travellers flying from Athens to Rome, getting a train to Ancona, and a ferry from Ancona to Croatia.